Alex313031/thorium/PATCHES.md

 Search Engines Patch > https://github.com/saiarcot895/chromium-ubuntu-build/blob/master/debian/patches/additional-search-engines.patch
   - Modified by me.
 Adds DuckDuckGo, Ecosia, Ask, and Yandex, with DuckDuckGo being set to "canonical" so that canonical gets a small amount of money when using it.

+Disable the addition of the Chrome sources.list in /etc/apt/sources.list.d/ during installation. - Created by me.

 Installer patches to include unstripped and RPATH binaries, with chrome_sandbox (needed for older distros), chromedriver and content-shell being added along with an icon and .desktop file for content-shell.
 The Thorium .desktop file and content-shell .desktop file have flags added for experimental and useful features, namely: Disabling the Default Browser check and InfoBar, Experimental web platform features, Experimental Canvas2D, showing component extensions on chrome://extensions, requiring user gesture to initiate playback of media, VAAPI Video decoder, Page Info v2, and Parallel Downloading.
 The --enable-clear-hevc-for-testing in thorium-shell enables testing H.265 (but still won't demux it).
   - Modified by me.